Cookies on the Healthspan site

 If you sleep well, get plenty of exercise, and eat a healthy, wholefood diet, you should be rewarded with a generally strong immune system.
 Conversely, if you're constantly under stress, sleep poorly and regularly eat fast food without finding the time to exercise, you place yourself at a higher risk of catching an illness or infection.
-To determine the true strength of your immune system, we've put together this guide to understanding and improving your immunity.
+To determine the true strength of your immune system before that first virus of the season comes your way, we've put together this guide to understanding and improving your immunity.

 For example, Dr Riddell states that some patients believe that feeling unwell after a vaccination is a sign of a struggling immune system, while in fact this is a sign that your immune system is functioning well.
 Experiencing mild symptoms after a vaccination indicate that your body is reacting to the mock infection and should be able to recognise and tackle a stronger form of the pathogen when encountered again.

 Similarly, you may suspect that episodes of low mood and low energy are signs of a weaker immune system, but again the opposite is more likely to be true.
 In fact, Dr Riddell states that "this kind of sickness behaviour is a primitive reaction to infection.
 It shows that your body is responding correctly to messages between your immune and endocrine systems, which demand that it slows down in order to conserve the energy it needs to mount its immune response and speed up recovery."